-Since my shadow box is 9in. x 9in.
-I decided to make the width of my project 8 inches in design space.
+Because my shadow box is 9-inch x 9 inches, I decided to make the width of my project 8 inches in design space.
 You’ll want to size your project based on your paper size and frame (if using one).
-Tip – the smaller the design, the more difficult to get it off the mat without ripping.
+Tip – the smaller the design, the more challenging to get it off the mat without ripping.
 I used the Light Cardstock – default pressure setting with the fine point blade to cut the cardstock.
 If your paper rips, try sharpening your blade by poking it into a piece of balled up aluminum foil a few times.
 That will sharpen and clean your blade.

 There are seven layers to this design.
 If you’re wanting to simplify it a bit, I would leave out the 2nd, 4th and 6th layers to reduce it down to just 4 layers.